 In general, like your team members.

 Create opportunities for your team to assemble at non-preparation / ministry times.
 It takes some work, but plan get-togethers, BBQs, meetings, picnics, and whatever you else you can figure out.
-I know it’s a challenge currently, but there may be other ways to make it happen even now during the pandemic.
+I know it’s a challenge currently, but there may be other ways to make it happen.

 So help your team grow in confidence, grow together, encourage and love them and build each other up in the body of Christ.